All The Factors Of 44

 The most straightforward approach is to systematically list all the numbers that divide 44 evenly.
 We start with 1 (since 1 is a factor of every number) and work our way up:

 Notice that after we reach 11, the factors start to repeat (in reverse order).
-This is because factors always come in pairs.
-Therefore, the complete set of factors for 44 is 1, 2, 4, 11, 22, and 44.
+In practice, this is because factors always come in pairs.
+Which means, the complete set of factors for 44 is 1, 2, 4, 11, 22, and 44.

 Method 2: Prime Factorization